Before applying please read our guidelines via the link below.Application guidelines

-Each year the Foundation invests around £2 million of grant funding to support voluntary and community organisations in Essex, Southend and Suffolk.
+Each year ECF distributes around £2 million of grant funding to support voluntary and community organisations in Essex, Southend and Thurrock.

 We do not however contribute funds to general appeals or to other funders.

-You can apply to us at any time and the majority of our Funds all you have to do is complete a General Application Form and we will find the right Fund to fit you.
-Please read the guidelines before you start to fill in an application form.
+You can apply to us at any time and to access the majority of our Funds you just need to complete a General Application Form.
+We work to find the right Fund to fit your needs.
+Please read the guidelines (to the left) before you start to fill in an application form.

-Please note - if your project is based in Romford, Ilford, Barking, Dagenham etc we unfortunately do not cover these areas but you can contact London Community Foundation.
+Please note - if your project is based in Romford, Ilford, Barking, Dagenham etc we unfortunately do not cover these areas.
+We encourage you to contact London Community Foundation instead.

-It is really important that you read the application guidelines as this will help us to process your application quickly and may improve your chances of receiving a grant.
-The general application guidelines can be found by clicking the green button to the left.
+It is really important that you read the application guidelines as this will help us to process your application quickly and may improve your chances of a success.
+Our general application guidelines can be found by clicking the green button to the left.

-We have funds that can support your general running costs or specific project costs.
-These funds are available throughout the year, there are no deadlines so you can apply at any time.
-Our general funds can support one off or continuing work and you can apply up to £10,000 (over one year) by using the online application form below.
+Our general funds can support one-off or continuing work and you can apply up to £10,000 (over one year) by using the online application form below.

 We want to make sure that we do our best to help you access our funding.
 Our professional grants team are caring and interested in how you are supporting your local communities; they will guide and support you through our application process.

-If you are unsure whether you are eligible to apply for funding or have any general questions then please contact the grants team.
+If you are unsure whether you are eligible to apply for funding or have any general questions then please contact us.